nicolasfredesfranco/CV_2/README.md

 ## Modifying Your CV

-The CV content is embedded in `generate_cv.py` as structured data.
+The CV content is embedded in `generate_cv.py` as structured data within a professional OOP architecture.
 To update:

 1. Open `generate_cv.py`
-2. Find the `CV_CONTENT` list in the code
+2. Find the `CV_CONTENT` list (around line 174)
-3. Modify text, positions, fonts, or colors
+3. Modify text, positions, fonts, or colors as needed
 4. Run `python3 generate_cv.py`
-5. Your updated CV is generated!
+5. Your updated CV is generated instantly!

-Note: The code now uses an object-oriented architecture with a `CVGenerator` class for better modularity and maintainability.
+**Architecture Overview:**
+- `CVGenerator` class: Main CV generation engine with modular methods
+- `CVColors` class: Centralized color management and RGB conversion
+- `CVConfig` class: Configuration settings (file paths, fonts, etc.)
+- Comprehensive type hints and docstrings for easy maintenance
+- Each section (education, experience, skills) can be easily modified or extended

 ## Quality Assurance